phoerious/rs-backup-suite/README.md

 If you add or remove any backup levels, make sure you also update the cron scripts.
 By default three cron scripts are installed: `/etc/cron.daily/rs-backup-rotate`, `/etc/cron.weekly/rs-backup-rotate` and `/etc/cron.monthly/rs-backup-rotate`.

 ### Client
+To set up the client you simply need to run

+    sudo make client-install

-To set up the client you simply need to copy the contents of the `client` directory to your root folder on the client machines (again make sure you copy the file permissions, too).
-Then rename the file `/usr/local/etc/rs-backup/client-config.example` to `/usr/local/etc/rs-backup/client-config`.
-Finally edit it as root and replace the value of `REMOTE_HOST` with the hostname or IP address of your NAS.
+on your client machine.
+Then copy the file `/etc/rs-backup/client-config.example` to `/etc/rs-backup/client-config`, edit it as root and replace the value of `REMOTE_HOST` with the hostname or IP address of your NAS.

-On the client machines the script `/usr/local/bin/rs-backup-run` is used for performing the backups.
+On the client machines the script `/usr/bin/rs-backup-run` is used for performing the backups.
 This script can either be run as root or as an unprivileged user.
 The behavior differs in both cases:

-* If run as root, all files and folder specified in `/usr/local/etc/rs-backup/include-files` will be backed up.
+* If run as root, all files and folder specified in /etc/rs-backup/include-files` will be backed up.
 The backup user used for logging into the NAS is `hostname-root` by default (where `hostname` is the hostname of the current machine).
 Additionally the home directories of all users will be scanned.
 If a home directory contains a file called `.rs-backup-include` all files and folders specified inside that file will be backed up under this user's privileges.
 The username used for logging into the NAS is `hostname-username` (where `hostname` is again substituted for the hostname of the current machine and `username` for the user whose home directory is being backed up).
 * If run as a normal user, only the files that are specified in your own `.rs-backup-include` will be backed up.

 #### Changing the default configuration
-As you already know, all the client configuration options are defined in `/usr/local/etc/rs-backup/client-config`.
+All the client configuration options are defined in `/etc/rs-backup/client-config`.
 You can edit the file as you wish.
 All parameters are documented clearly by comments.
 Most of these configuration options can also be overridden at runtime by passing command line arguments to `rs-backup-run`.
 For a list and a description of all possible command line arguments run

     rs-backup-run --help

+## Installing client and server on the same machine
+You can of course also install server and client on the same machine.
+This may be useful if you want, e.g. save your data to an external USB drive instead of a real NAS.
+A shortcut for running both `sudo make server-install` and `sudo make client-install` is simply running

+    sudo make install

+## Uninstalling
+Similar to the `install` targets there are als `uninstall` and `server-uninstall` / `client-uninstall` targets.
+These remove all the scripts but preserve the data in `/bkp`.

 ## Backup strategies
 The intended use case for rs-backup-suite is as follows: you set up the server part on your NAS.
 Then you create a backup user for each user on each client machine.

-In the next step you edit the crontab for root on each client and add a job for running `/usr/local/bin/rs-backup-run` at certain times.
+In the next step you edit the crontab for root on each client and add a job for running `/usr/bin/rs-backup-run` at certain times.
 You can of course also create a shell script that calls `rs-backup-run` and put it in `/etc/cron.daily` to perform a global backup once a day.

-After everything is set up that way you create the file `/usr/local/etc/rs-backup/include-file` and write to it a list of files and folders you want to back up as root (e.g. you can specify `/etc/***` to backup the whole `/etc` directory and all its subdirectories).
+After everything is set up that way you create the file `/etc/rs-backup/include-file` and write to it a list of files and folders you want to back up as root (e.g. you can specify `/etc/***` to backup the whole `/etc` directory and all its subdirectories).
 Furthermore each user creates a file called `.rs-backup-include` inside his home directory that serves the same purpose for his own home directory instead of the global system.
 Such a file could look like this:

     - /home/johndoe/.cache/***
     /home